 Stutz Sold 35,000 Cars Until Falling to the Great Depression

-Chrysler Group had its annual new product preview last week at its Chelsea, Michigan proving grounds.
-The highlight of that event was the introduction of the new 2015 Ram Promaster City a small van to compete with the Ford Transit Connect and the Nissan NV200.
-On the second day, the gaggle of automotive journalists and analysts was transported to Meadowbrook Hall north of Detroit and near Chrysler's headquarters in Auburn Hills.
+A gaggle of automotive journalists and analysts was transported to Meadowbrook Hall north of Detroit and near Chrysler's headquarters in Auburn Hills.
 This event was to celebrate the Dodge 100th Anniversary.
 We were given a brief history of the brand and description of ten historic concept Dodges on display from the first Viper concept to the Dodge Demon concept from 2007.
 Following the presentation of these concepts we were given the opportunity to drive and/or ride in 26 Dodges from the past ranging from 1915 through 2008.

 For this last Holiday Card, I included a non-holiday photo of an vehicle I worked on in my youth at Ford - the Ford Carrousel concept and asked who could identify the vehicle.
 A few who were working at Ford at the time correctly identified it, but all misspelled it.
 The prototype used an unusual spelling of Carrousel with two "Rs".
 Many though it was Hal Sperlich's MiniMax concept from the late '70s at Ford, or a prototype of an early Chrysler minivan.
 Nope.

 What better time to visit London than early September when the weather can be anything.
 The Owners’ Day of the Concours of Elegance (yes, Concours OFElegance – it is England, after all) was held on a blisteringly hot day.
 Blazing sunshine.
 Temperatures near 90-degrees.
 The owners and their ladies or gents were hard put to keep a dry upper lip.
 This was a three day event and the weather was different on each day.
 Following the hot, hot, hot Thursday, it rained on Friday.
 Not downpours exactly, but enough to keep the car polishers busy keeping the 60 or so vehicles as pristine as possible.
 Saturday was the public day and the weather dried and was overcast.
 The cooler weather made the public day better without the blazing heat of the Owners’ Day.

-Cadillac's Hollywood-designed deep blue Elmiraj coupe was dramatically unveiled at Clint Eastwood's Tahama Golf Resort during the 2013 Pebble Beach automotive week.
+Cadillac's Hollywood-designed Elmiraj coupe was dramatically unveiled at Clint Eastwood's Tahama Golf Resort during the 2013 Pebble Beach automotive week.
 Cadillac and General Motors management is coy when asked if they will build the Cadillac Elmiraj concept coupe.
 To a person, journalists who were at the unveiling want to believe Cadillac can find the means to build this car.
-If Cadillac were given the green light to build Elmiraj, Cadillac management says they could have it in production in about two years.